seastan/lotr-lcg-set-generator/README.md

   - `curl -L https://raw.github.com/pageauc/rclone4pi/master/rclone-install.sh | bash`
   - `rclone config`

-    You will need to setup the following remotes:
+    You will need to set up the following remotes:

   - `ALePCardImages` (points to `A Long-extended Party/CardImages`)
   - `ALePLogs` (points to `A Long-extended Party/Logs`)